Rounders: History

 The first nationally formalised rules were drawn up by the Gaelic Athletic Association (GAA) in Ireland in 1884.
 The game is still regulated in Ireland by the GAA, through the GAA Rounders National Council (Comhairle Cluiche Corr na hÉireann).
 In Great Britain it is regulated by Rounders England, which was formed in 1943.
 While the two associations are distinct, they share similar elements of game play and culture.
 Competitions are held between teams from both traditions.

 After the rules of rounders were formalised in Ireland, associations were established in Liverpool, England; and Scotland in 1889.
 Both the 'New York game' and the now-defunct 'Massachusetts game' versions of baseball, as well as softball, share the same historical roots as rounders and bear a resemblance to the GAA version of the game.
 Rounders is linked to British baseball, which is still played in Liverpool, Cardiff and Newport.
 Although rounders is assumed to be older than baseball, literary references to early forms of 'base-ball' in England pre-date use of the term rounders.

 The game is popular game among British and Irish school children, especially among girls, and is played up to international level.
-It is played by seven million children in the UK, with Catherine, Princess of Wales having played it as a young girl.
+It is played by seven million children in the UK.